godbout/dash-docset-builder/README.md

 </p>

 <p align="center">
-    Made that builder for myself and was not planning to release it but if you want to create a docset without bothering and you play with PHP, you might find it useful.
+    Made that Builder for myself and was not planning to release it but if you want to create a docset without bothering and you play with PHP, you might find it useful.
 </p>

 ___